-one person to be able to represent the whole community.
+Don't tokenize people from LGBTQ families: Never ask someone from an LGBTQ family to speak on behalf of the community.
+LGBTQ families are far too diverse for one person to be able to represent the whole community.
 The only experience they have had is their own.

-Make forms inclusive: It is customary for youth forms to request information about the child's mother and father.
-Every time a child from an LGBTQ family encounters these forms it sends a message that they and their family are not welcome.
+Make forms inclusive: Every time a child from an LGBTQ family encounters a form that asks for information about a child's "mother and father" it sends a message that they and their family are not welcome.
 The simple act of changing a form to request information about "parent/guardian 1" and "parent/guardian 2" makes a huge difference to youth from LGBTQ families.

 Donate books to libraries: Most schools and public libraries do not carry children's books that are inclusive of LGBTQ families.
 It is extremely important for youth to see their families represented in the books they read.
 Help make inclusive books accessible to all families by donating them to schools and public libraries.

 A list of inclusive books is available at www.mountainmeadow.org.